HubertCzader/HubertCzader/README.md

 # Hello there, I'm Hubert 👋
-## I'm a student of Computer Science at [AGH University of Krakow][AGH]
-## I had Bachelor of Engineering degree in Automatics and Robotics
+## I'm a student of Computer Science at [AGH University of Krakow][AGH] <br /> I have Bachelor of Engineering degree in Automatics and Robotics

 - 🌱 I’m currently learning German